TwiztedDesign/template-farm-documentation/ae.md

 ```

 # Advanced Tags
-You can a more advanced functionality to your templates by using the advanced tags.
+You can add a more advanced functionality to your templates by using the advanced tags.
 Advanced tags are used to ensure that your templates perform in the best way possible,
-by protecting fields from not being populated or have to many character, previewing multiple frames to ensure maximum quality and much more.
+by protecting fields from not being populated or having too many characters, previewing multiple frames to ensure maximum quality, and many more.

 ## Previews
 Setting frame 50 and 100 (as in the example) of the composition as the frames that will be rendered when the user clicks the "Preview" button in Template Farm.